aws-cloudformation/aws-cloudformation-resource-providers-kms/key/docs/README.md

 #### KeySpec

 Specifies the type of CMK to create.
 The default value is SYMMETRIC_DEFAULT.
-This parameter is required only for asymmetric CMKs.
+This property is required only for asymmetric CMKs.
 You can't change the KeySpec value after the CMK is created.

 _Required_: No